 If you are new to my site, you might want to start with some favorite posts:

-When you subscribe to my site, I will email you one or two devotional blog posts every week and also a free, short-n-sweet weekly tip on how to study the Bible.
+When you subscribe to my site, I will email a blog post occasionally plus a short-n-sweet weekly tip on how to study the Bible.

 From Wyoming to Montana

 When I was growing up, Mom regularly would take me downtown to Ben Franklin’s department store, to buy me the latest Trixie Belden book.
 I would read until the sun went down, always begging for time to read one more chapter before lights out.
 A dictionary sat on the shelf in our living room, so my parents could settle disputes over word spellings and definitions, and we played “It Pays to Increase Your Word Power” out of Reader’s Digest when we went on road trips.
 God has shaped me to love words and the power of meaningful communication.
 Mom became a librarian when I was in middle school, and that fueled even more my love of books.

 I attended the University of Mary Hardin Baylor in Texas where, in 1991, I got a degree in words and spoke I do to this fine man.

 Now Matt is a preacher in the very church where he grew up, and I’m mighty proud of that.
 It’s my job to iron his preachin’ shirt and be ready with his evangelist hanky after a passionate sermon.
 The most romantic thing a couple can do is to work in tandem sharing the good news of Christ, and we make a good team.
 We recently celebrated our 30th wedding anniversary, and we say to one another, “I like you” every day.